 Technology feels and sounds cold, dead and intimidating.

-The old things are alive, even though they lack voice synthesisers and voice recognition.
+The old things are alive.
+They speak to you, even though they lack voice synthesisers and voice recognition.
 Collectors know this.
 They collect old things.
 Rummaging around the tip or the car boots.
 Coming home with oak wood speakers the size of a small house, or ancient telephones.
 Whiling away the evenings fixing them up, getting them to make their old, distinctive sounds again.
-The old things are becoming collectible.
+The old things are becoming collectable.
 They have retro-cool.

 The piano in the next room is still playing in the background – haunting and melodic.
 When you really want to capture emotion, use wood and strings and brass, with a human interface.
 It’s why pianos and a full orchestral sound are so effective in movie scores and television adverts.
 The electronic duo Daft Punk knew this when they scored Tron Legacy, fusing their electro sound with an 85 piece orchestra, producing one of the most influential movie soundtracks (in my opinion) in recent years.